andreas-zeller/andreas-zeller.github.io/Theses.md

 If you want to do a thesis in our group, please **send me a letter of motivation and your most recent transcript of records.**  Your motivation letter should also indicate how you satisfy the above requirements.
 I will then set up an appointment with you to discuss possible topics.

 Topics will typically be related to our recent research interests.
+Have a look at our all-new ERC ["Semantics of Software Systems" (S3) project](https://www.cispa.de/s3) (notably the [research proposal](https://cispa.de/grants/s3/S3_Proposal_Public.pdf)) to get some inspiration.
 You will do actual research, and some students even had a chance to publish and present their work in front of an international audience.

 You can suggest topics and express interests of your own.
 Third-party topics, however, are only acceptable as part of an established research cooperation.